Declutter

 Did You Know?
 (Interesting Facts & Stats)

-- Did you know we only use 20% of our belongings 80% of the time?
+• Did you know we only use 20% of our belongings 80% of the time (Source: The Pareto Principle)?
 This means most of what we’re storing and organizing isn’t even part of our daily life.

-- Did you know the average person spends 40 minutes daily looking for lost items in their home?
+• Did you know the average person spend an average of 2.5 days per year searching for misplaced items (Source: Lostings)?
 Decluttering can give you back nearly 5 hours per week.

-- Did you know homes with less clutter sell 40% faster than cluttered homes?
+• Did you know homes that are decluttered sell significantly faster and higher prices than homes that are messy (Source: RED)?
 Even if you’re not selling, this shows how much cleaner spaces appeal to everyone.

 Common Questions & Quick Fixes